KGed/Grand_Exchange_App/README.md

-Using React-Redux, I will pull in data from the Runescape API in order to give players access to information in a more presentable way.
+Using React-Redux, this application will pull in data from the Runescape API in order to give players access to information in a more presentable way.

-To use the application currently,
+To use the application,

 npm start